 As antioxidants, zinc and selenium are vital in the fight against free radicals.
 They protect the skin and other organs from aging and keep many cellular processes functioning properly as a result.
 Interestingly, both zinc and selenium also play a role in the keratinization process (14, 15).

 As outlined above, keratin is a protein.
-In fact, it is the main protein that makes up the hair.
+It is the main protein that makes up the hair.

 However, proteins aren’t just naturally present within the body.
 Instead, they must be synthesized.
 This is done through various processes, and protein synthesizers such as zinc and selenium help make this happen.